xmlyqing00/V-FloodNet/README.md

 ```

 Second, a python virtual environment is recommended.
 I use `pip` to create a virtual environment named `env` and activate it.
+Using `conda` to create a virtual environment with `python=3.8` is recommended.
 Then, recursively pull the submodules code.

 ```shell